Legacy Of Louisville’s Early Architects Lives On In Its Neighborhoods

 According to Wiser, in the early 1900s, Louisville residential development began to dramatically change.
 Instead of living near their places of work, the introduction of automobiles allowed Louisvillians to move further outside the city.

-The Olmstead Park System was developing and many of the wealthier residents wanted houses close by and custom-built to their taste — like the Frank Fehr House on Lexington Road, which Wiser considers to be Hutchings’ masterpiece.
+The Olmsted Park System was developing and many of the wealthier residents wanted houses close by and custom-built to their taste — like the Frank Fehr House on Lexington Road, which Wiser considers to be Hutchings’ masterpiece.

 “This is a very grand house with a carriage house in the distance,” Wiser says.
 “And the interior is just phenomenal — beautiful woodwork, murals, decorative elements.”